litlifesoftware/lit_relative_date_time/README.md

 ```

 If you want to provide your own Localizations, you can do so by passing the optional `localizations`
-argument, which contains a list of localization objects:
+argument, which contains a list of `RelativeDateLocalization` objects:

 ```dart
 RelativeDateFormat _relativeDateFormatter = RelativeDateFormat(